 8. Fails to Document with Signed Acknowledgment or Receipt

 One of the best ways for an employer to get sued by their employees is by failing to document certain aspects of their employment.
 For example, an at-will disclaimer can be bolstered by having the employee sign an acknowledgement form affirming that they not only have received the policy, but fully understand and agree to its terms.

 Employment law is one of the most rapidly changing areas of the law.
 What may have been legally compliant when a handbook was drafted may quickly become outdated over time.
 It is thus important for employers to periodically revise their handbooks to account for these changes and draft new policies to address developing trends in employment law.
 Being ahead of the game may save an employer thousands of dollars in avoidable litigation expenses.

 10. Failed to Consult with Experienced Legal Counsel

-The best way to ensure that your handbook remains compliant with the law is to consult with experienced employer-side legal counsel before implementing any employment policy.
-One simple phone call to our law office could save you years of wasted time and resources.
+The best way to ensure that your handbook remains compliant with the law it to consult with experienced employer-side legal counsel before implementing any employment policy.
+One simple phone call to our law office could save your years of wasted time and resources.

 Please contact the Masud Labor Law Group should you have any needs in developing or revising your employee handbook.